Direct embedding of videos in the course room with the video-activity

 Videos from the RWTH streaming server can be added to a learning space quickly and easily with a mouse click using the video activity, without having to include them in another activity (e.g. text page and text field) via the editor.

-Besides the possibility to add single videos to the learning space, the video activity also offers the option to add multiple videos ("video series") to the learning space at the same time.
+Besides the possibility to add single videos to the course room, the video activity also offers the option to add multiple videos ("video series") to the learning space at the same time.

-To include a video from the RWTH streaming server as a video activity in the course room, it must first be uploaded to it (see the instructions for uploading videos to the RWTH streamingserver).
+To include a video from the RWTH streaming server as a video activity in the course room, it must first be uploaded to it.
 Then you can embed it in the course room.

 - To embed the desired video via the video activity in the course room, click "Go to overview..." in the "Videostreaming (Opencast)" block.